SandeepLS/Task-Tracking-System/README.md

 Implement secure user authentication and authorization.
 Provide endpoints for user registration, login, and profile management.
 Use secure password hashing and consider implementing JWT for session management.

+> 1. As a user, I want to be able to create a new account so that I can access the task tracking platform.
+> 2. As a user, I want to log in to my account securely using my credentials.
+> 3. As a user, I want to view my profile and update my personal information.

 Install Required Dependencies:
 npm install bcryptjs jsonwebtoken express-validator